Bedouin shepherds were forced out of their land last Thursday, but not all hope is lost. Concluding a year of Ta’ayush activity in the Jordan Valley.

 A donkey nibbles about, scooping hard crunchy thorns with its stealthy tongue.
 Ahmad sings between phone calls with his mates.
 The life of a Palestinian shepherd.

 We receive a call from the village.
 Two settlers’ vehicles descend on Al Hamme.
 We are told they’re standing on the hill taking photographs.
 They threaten Abu Rasmi, telling him not to invite us over again.
 Again.
 I feel an urge to run over there.
 Walid tells me he suspects they want to lure us there so others attack the sheep while we’re gone or dispersed.
-Thankfully, Guy is touring the area with the Ezra-mobile.
+Thankfully, Guy is touring the area with the pickup truck.
 We notify him.
 As soon as he arrives, the settlers leave.

 “When the settler comes to threaten us he says that Ta’ayush are this small.”
 Walid shows us a finger held close to a thumb.
 “But few who struggle for good are better than many who are oppressive.”

 The phone rings.
 My sister Atalya calls from prison.
 She’s been incarcerated for over forty days now for refusing to serve Israel’s military regime.
 We get about ten minutes to talk.
 I sit on a rock and forget about the soldiers, the settlers, the mess.
 She was uplifted by the samba noise demo we held outside prison last Saturday.
-I tell her our friends in Al Hamme invite her to have party over here once she’s released.
+I tell her our friends in Al Hamme invite her to have a party over here once she’s released.
 She sends them her regards.
 She says she’s reading Ursula Le Guin’s The Dispossessed, one of my favorites, and finds it very interesting.
 I’m heartened by her strength of spirit.
 I hear the guard yelling at her to put down the phone on the other end.
 She says she has to go, she loves me, I love her too.
 A white butterfly hovers over a mustard flower.

 There’s hope that we’ll upend this process.
 I remember when we first visited Makhoul a year ago today.
 Ezra worked his magic and our hosts softened and listened to his story on how the situation has changed in the South Hebron Hills.
 Hummus was growing on the field nearby, as it does today.
 We learned that nine families had left Makhoul after a wide-scale demolition a year beforehand.
 Today, the seventeen families of Al Hamme remain on their land, despite the wide-scale demolition late September, and another one early November.
 They’re not alone in their struggle for being.
 You can join them now too.
 Contact us if you’re around and share their plight.
 Ciao for now.